MihailButnaru/cryptprice/README.md

 ## Instalation
-Start by building a dvelopment environment
+Clone the project and start by building a dvelopment environment
 1. Install the dependencies of project
 ```
 $ pip install -r requirements.txt